galacticnetcat/catburgerinator/README.md

 ![appicon2](https://github.com/user-attachments/assets/0bfce6bf-89b6-49bf-8767-391ddf64aadb)

 Are you a Discord mod?
 Are you a Reddit mod?
-Are you a local fast food chain manager? or are you just Trump lol
+Do you hate Valve? or are you just Trump lol

 Well then this is your sign,